geekykant/SDE-Placement-Interview/README.md

-# Software Development & Data Structure Interview Questions
+# Data Structure Interview Questions

 This is the collation of questions asked for Interviews mostly for SDE's.
 Also helpful to cover Data Structures at a strech.<br>
 **Questions Link - https://bit.ly/takeUforward**